lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the LIP.-->
-A standard interface for identifiable digital certificates, allowing for tokens to be uniquely traded and given metadata using ERC725Y.
+A standard interface for identifiable digital assets, allowing for tokens to be uniquely traded and given metadata using ERC725Y.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 This standard defines an interface for tokens that are identified with a `tokenId`, based on [ERC721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md).
-A `bytes32` value is used for `tokenId` which allows for a wider use case of token identification including numbers, contract addresses, and hashed values (ie. serial numbers).
+A `bytes32` value is used for `tokenId` to allow many uses of token identification including numbers, contract addresses, and hashed values (ie. serial numbers).

-This standard defines a set of key value stores that are useful to know what the `tokenId` represents, and metadata about individual `tokenId`.
+This standard defines a set of key value stores that are useful to know what the `tokenId` represents, and metadata for each `tokenId`.

 ## Motivation
 <!--The motivation is critical for LIPs that want to change the Lukso protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the LIP solves.
 LIP submissions without sufficient motivation may be rejected outright.-->